 Which of the following is an assumption made by the nutritionists’ argument?

 In a very subtle way, the authors shift the scope of the argument.
 They … Read full post

 Sometimes you stumble upon something that is too full of coincidence to pass up.
 Inc. recently published an online article that seems written with the GMAT in mind: Have you checked your assumptions lately?

 I have concluded that you’ll find this editorial particularly interesting because of two pieces of evidence: (1) you are reading a GMAT blog, and (2) the GMAT verbal section contains Critical Reasoning questions.
 Of course, now I have to ask why, based on those two pieces of evidence, have I come to the conclusion that you will find this Inc. e-snippet interesting?
 Well, the only way that this evidence will lead to this conclusion is because of my underlying assumptions.
 Can you tease out those assumptions?
 If so, then you are looking good for assumption family CR questions come Test Day.
 If not, let me help you…

-For all Critical Reasoning arguments … Read full post
+For all Critical Reasoning arguments presented on … Read full post